openstack/diskimage-builder/README.md

     If they both use set -e and cp -n then the conflict will be caught and cause the build to fail.

+* If your element mounts anything into the image build tree ($TMP\_BUILD\_DIR) then it will be automatically unmounted when the build tree is unmounted - and not remounted into the filesystem image - if the mount point is needed again, your element will need to remount it at that point.

 Make as many of the following subdirectories as you need, depending on what part of the process you need to customise: